 First in the world

-Although a number of other territories had enfranchised women before 1893, New Zealand can justly claim to be the first self-governing nation to grant the vote to all adult women.
+Although a number of other territories enfranchised women before 1893, New Zealand can justly claim to be the first self-governing country to grant the vote to all adult women.

-Female descendents of the Bounty mutineers were allowed to vote for their ruling councils on Pitcairn Island from 1838 and on Norfolk Island from 1856 (when they settled there).
+Female descendants of the Bounty mutineers were allowed to vote for their ruling councils on Pitcairn Island from 1838, and on Norfolk Island after they settled there in 1856.
 The Isle of Man, an internally self-governing dependent territory of the British Crown, enfranchised women property owners in 1881.
 Women in the Cook Islands, then a British protectorate, were allowed to participate in elections for island councils and a federal parliament from 1893.
-This law was enacted several days after New Zealand's Electoral Act was passed, but Cook Islands women got to the polls first, on 14 October.
+This law was enacted several days after New Zealand’s Electoral Act, but Cook Islands women went to the polls first, on 14 October.

-Australia was quick to follow New Zealand: South Australia enfranchised women in 1894, Western Australia in 1899, and the Australian Commonwealth government in 1902 (except Aboriginal women).
+Australia was quick to follow New Zealand: South Australia enfranchised women in 1894, Western Australia did so in 1899, and the Australian Commonwealth government followed suit in 1902 (except for indigenous women).

-It is very difficult to ascertain when women in a particular country gained the right to vote.
-This is especially true for women in less-developed countries.
-This chronology, which can only be a tentative list, was compiled by consulting a number of sources, some of which offered conflicting information: the dates given may have been for the year that suffrage was granted or the first time that women actually voted; suffrage may have been limited to a specific group of women, but that was not always noted.
+It can be difficult to ascertain when women in a particular country gained the right to vote.
+This is especially true for less-developed countries.
+This chronology, which can only be a tentative list, was compiled by consulting a number of sources, some of which offered conflicting information: the dates given may have been for the year that suffrage was granted or the first time that women actually voted; while suffrage may have been limited to a specific group of women, this was not always noted.

 1776–1807

-- New Jersey (US) – propertied women voted in elections from 1787, although they had the right from 1776; they lost suffrage when universal male suffrage was introduced.
+• New Jersey (US) – propertied women voted in elections from 1787, having had the right since 1776; they lost suffrage when universal male suffrage was introduced.

 1838

-- Pitcairn Island (in 1856 population moved to Norfolk Island)
+• Pitcairn Island (in 1856 the population moved to Norfolk Island)

 1869